phronmophobic/snowball/README.md

 ### Optional

 `:view`: One of `treemap`, `treemap-image`, or `print`.
-    `treemap` (default): This will open a Swing window that shows a treemap of the dependencies.
+* `treemap` (default): This will open a Swing window that shows a treemap of the dependencies.
 Area corresponds to size.
-    `treemap-image`: Save a treemap as an image to :path.
+* `treemap-image`: Save a treemap as an image to :path.
 Default :path is "snowball.png".
-    `print`: Prints a table of dependencies and sizes sorted by size.
+* `print`: Prints a table of dependencies and sizes sorted by size.

 `:path`: Specify a path when used with :view treemap-image.
 Ignored otherwise.

 #### Specifying a version

+You can use a specific version by providing one of the following:

 `:mvn/version`: mvn-version

 `:git/sha`: sha
 `:git/url`: url